WrittenbyTiana/Skilharvest-Student-Demographic-Analysis/README.md

 ### Purpose

 The primary purpose of this project is to understand the demographic composition of the student body.
 By collecting and analyzing basic demographic information, we seek to identify patterns and trends that can inform educational strategies and contribute to a more customized and inclusive learning experience.
-### Data Collected
-The project collects the following key demographic information from students through a Google Form survey:

-- **Age Group:** Categorization of students into different age groups.
-- **Name:** Identification of individual students.
-- **Educational Level:** Determination of the students' current educational levels.
-- **Gender:** Identification of the gender identity of students.
-- **Marital Status:** Information on the marital status of students.
-- **Geographic Information:** Gathering data on the geographic locations of students.

 The survey is designed to respect privacy while providing valuable insights into the diverse characteristics of the student body.
 ### Goal